leightongrant/my-portfolio-react/README.md

 Contact me directly at: oneal.grant@outlook.com

-Find more info about my work at: [misterouija](https://github.com/misterouija/)
+Find more info about my work at: [leightongrant](https://github.com/leightongrant/)

-View my portfolio on: [Netlify](https://leighton-portfolio.netlify.app) or on: [GitHub Pages](https://misterouija.github.io/my-portfolio-react/)
+View my portfolio on: [Leighton Grant](https://leightongrant.me)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>